kixxauth/enginemill/docs/current/reference/http.md

 req = LIB.http.get("www.example.com")
 ```

+*Remember:* A request instance is a Node.js Stream object, and has all the properties and methods you would expect a Writable Stream to have.

 #### Request properties
 * __promise__  - A [Promise](./promises) instance for the HTTP Response object.
 * __readable__ - Boolean which is true if the Request Stream is still readable.